-Wolves consider O'Neil with Lopetgui future in doubt
+O'Neil set for Wolves job with Lopetegui to leave

 Last updated on .From the section Wolves

-There is growing uncertainty about the future of Wolves manager Julen Lopetegui, with former Bournemouth boss Gary O'Neil under consideration as a replacement.
+Talks held today over the Spaniard's exit from the club have been amicable.

+Several candidates were considered but 40-year-old O'Neil impressed the hierarchy and is set to be named Lopetegui's replacement.

-Lopetegui took over in November when Wolves were bottom of the Premier League table before guiding them to safety, but the club's financial situation led to speculation that he could leave earlier this summer.
+Former Spain boss Lopetegui took over in November when Wolves were bottom of the Premier League table before guiding them to safety, but the club's financial situation led to speculation earlier this summer that he could leave.

 Sporting director Matt Hobbs recently said that Lopetegui was "committed" to the Molineux side, but fresh questions about the Spaniard's future are being raised following the publication of chairman Jeff Shi's open letter to fans.